Matthew McConaughey & Camila Alves Bring Their Kids to the Red Carpet

 "We were living a happy life in Malibu," Alves recalled.
 "We had a beautiful house that we'd built together and put a lot of love and care into.
 We were raising our kids there.
 I was growing everything in the yard.
 I had bees making honey."

-McConaughey remembers his wife asking, "'You want to move here, don't you?'"
-He says she already knew the answer, and the move came soon after.
+McConaughey remembered his wife asking, "'You want to move here, don't you?'"
+He said she already knew the answer, and the move came soon after.

 Check out the video below for more on the happy McConaughey family.